Gravitational Blocks, Spindles and GK Geometry: Discussion

 More generally one might imagine that conjectured gravitational block formulas for other classes of solutions, in different theories and in different dimensions, could be derived using a similar approach to this paper, and/or by an appropriate fixed point theorem.
 For example, the various black holes in AdS$_4$ and AdS$_5$ discussed in \cite{Hosseini:2019iad}, the class of branes wrapped on spindles and higher-dimensional orbifolds in \cite{Faedo:2021nub,Giri:2021xta,Cheung:2022ilc,Suh:2022olh,Couzens:2022lvg,Faedo:2022rqx}, and the general higher derivative gravitational block formula conjectured in \cite{Hristov:2021qsw} for black holes in AdS$_4$ and asymptotically flat space.
 We note that the latter formula was inspired by the localization formula in minimal gauged supergravity in \cite{BenettiGenolini:2019jdz}.
-These generalizations might also include adding various internal fluxes to the GK geometries focused on in the present paper, for example the solutions constructed recently in \cite{Arav:2022lzo}, and/or including higher derivative terms in the effective action.
+These generalizations might also include adding various internal fluxes to the GK geometries focused on in the present paper, for example the solutions constructed recently in \cite{Arav:2022lzo}, as well the more general extensions of GK geometry considered in \cite{Couzens:2020jgx,Couzens:2022agr}.
+Another possibility would be to consider including higher derivative terms in the effective action.
 The geometric structures imposed by supersymmetry in different theories and different dimensions are often quite distinct, but the universality of this class of gravitational block/black hole entropy functions suggest there is a more universal approach to deriving these formulas, indeed perhaps utilizing an appropriate fixed point formula that is largely insensitive to the detailed geometry.
 It will be very interesting to pursue this in future work.